nareshpochaveni/Customer-Segmentation-using-customer-intention-data/README.md

-# Customer segmentation based on customer intention data
+# Customer segmentation based on purchases data
 Data Science in university at Buffalo